okawak/artemis_crib/content/crib_parts/userconfig.md

    TTree::SetMaxTreeSize( 1000000000000LL ); // 1TB
 }
 ```
+The first line `gROOT->ProcessLine(".L macro/UserUtil.C")` load the user definition function.
+You can add any function to the "macro/UserUtil.C" file, and the function to load TCutG object in "/gate/*.root" directory is written defaultly.
+For more detail, please see [tcutg command](../newcommand) and [gate](../../example/online_analysis/gate) pages.

 (For some reason, an error occurred when writing in artemislogon.C.)
 You can also customise it in other ways to make it easier for you.
 For example, when creating a TTree, a setting to increase the file size limit is also included by default.